Terenceyuyue/varFEM/README.md

   - fem: contains all source files for solving various partial differential equations related to the revision of FEMs for the classical problems.

   - variational: A new feature is the variational formulation based programming.
-It extends the applicaton in equation folder.
+It extends the applicaton in the fem folder.

 - example: includes all the test examples corresponding to the equation folder.